 Try one of our printable templates, then invent your own.
 With a little practice, you'll have a flurry.

 Photography: Aaron Dyer

 Source: Martha Stewart Kids, Volume 6 2002

-Fold the paper in half diagonally to make a triangle.
+Fold paper in half diagonally to make a triangle.

-Now, fold the triangle in half so the pointy corners meet.
+Fold paper triangle in half so that the pointed corners meet.

-Fold your triangle in thirds.
-You may need to adjust these folds a little to get the sides to match up, so don't crease the paper until the folds are just right.
+Overlap the righthand pointed corner over the triangle.
+(Note: You may need to adjust these folds a little to get the sides to match up, so don't crease the paper until the folds are just right.)

 Trim the pointed ends so the paper triangle looks as shown.

 Cut your folded paper with variations of cutouts.
 (Tip: The ones with straight lines are easier to make than the ones with curvy lines.)
 Optional: If using one of our downloadable templates: scale to your paper size, print, and cut out.
 Staple template to folded paper in areas to be cut out and use craft scissors to cut off uncovered portion and along all solid lines.

 Unfold it gently.
 Don't worry if your snowflake isn't exact: No two snowflakes are ever alike.
 (Tip: To smooth out any creases from folding, lightly iron one paper snowflake at a time on a low setting.
 You can also spritz a little spray starch to stiffen and flatten out the snowflakes.)